These easy almond flour thumbprint cookies are healthy vegan, gluten-free cookies made with almond flour.

 - Stir with a spoon to form the cookie dough batter.
-It should be sticky but easy to roll into a cookie ball, not wet or runny – see picture above in my post, If it is too wet, add more almond flour 1 tablespoon at a time.
+It should be sticky but easy to roll into a cookie ball, not wet or runny – see the picture above in my post.
+If it is too wet, add more almond flour 1 tablespoon at a time.

 - Roll the cookie dough in your hand to form a small cookie dough ball and place the ball on the prepared cookie sheet.
 Repeat to form 32 cookie balls, leaving a 1-inch (2cm) space between each cookie ball.